jakobnissen/jakobnissen.github.io/posts/borrowchecker.md

 This code won't compile, because the two mutable references `x_ref` and `y_ref` needs to exist simultaenously, which violates Rust's principle that a mutable reference to some data needs to unique at any point.

-Of course, in this case, the violation is entirely bogus, since the references point to distinct fields of the same struct, and therefore _don't_ refer to the same data.
+Of course, this case is a false positive, since the references point to distinct fields of the same struct, and therefore _don't_ refer to the same data.
-That nuance is lost on the borrowchecker, which prevents the code above from compiling.
+The borrowchecker rejects this code because the underlying rule of of the borrowchecker - namely: "Mutation requires exclusivity" is implemented _imprecisely_, such that the naunce between a reference to a field and a reference to a struct is lost.

 A similar, but slightly different example occurs in the code below